pypa/packaging/docs/utils.rst

     This function takes the filename of a wheel file, and parses it, returning a tuple of name, version, build number, and tags.

-    The name part of the tuple is normalized.
+    The name part of the tuple is normalized and typed as :class:`NormalizedName`.
 The version portion is an instance of :class:`~packaging.version.Version`.
-The build number
-    is ``()`` if there is no build number in the wheel filename, otherwise a two-item tuple of an integer for the leading digits and a string for the rest of the build number.
+The build number is ``()`` if there is no build number in the wheel filename, otherwise a two-item tuple of an integer for the leading digits and a string for the rest of the build number.
 The tags portion is an instance of :class:`~packaging.tags.Tag`.